trevorwhitley/Codecademy-Python/README.md

 # Codecademy-Python
-Learning and doing projects on code academy.
+Learning Python and doing projects on code academy.